Work Education Program

 How are students selected for the Summer Work Program Room and Board Scholarship?

 Any full-time, residence hall student may apply to work for six weeks or the full twelve weeks during the summer.
-Each six-week period worked will cover the room and board costs for the following academic year.
+Each six-week period worked will cover the room and board costs for one semester of the following academic year.
 It will also cover room and board during the summer work period.
 All students are selected based on demonstrated financial need according to the FAFSA.
 This is another reason it is so important to complete the FAFSA in a timely manner.
-Returning students apply for the SWP during the month of February and new students may apply immediately after they have been admitted to the College.
+Returning students apply for the Summer Work Program during the month of February and new students may apply immediately after they have been admitted to the College.
 Information about the Summer Work Scholarship is available at C of O scholarships page, and information about the work program in general and summer work is available at work education page.

 May students working in the Summer Work Program (SWP) also work off campus jobs during the summer?